 According to calculations by Mercer, the maximum drawdown of the HFRI Macro Index was just 8%, performing better than the 55% drawdown for the MSCI AC World Index.

-Fund of hedge funds offers diversification
+âFund of hedge funds offers diversification

+With so many different hedge fund strategies available, how do we decide what is best suited for our portfolio needs?
 If you do not want to go through the hassle of selecting a specific hedge fund strategy, a fund of hedge funds can come in to facilitate diversification and improve risk management.

 A fund of hedge funds effectively allocates capital among different hedge fund strategies to meet investor demand for returns while balancing risks.